PrincessStevenson/rockpaperscissors_hw/weekend_hw_rps.md

 Create a simple flask app to allow the user to play [rock, paper, scissors](https://en.wikipedia.org/wiki/Rock_paper_scissors ) in their browser.
-- You should be able to go to `/rock/scissors` and return the string "Player 1 wins by playing rock" to the page, for example.
+- You should be able to go to `/rock/scissors` and return the string "Player 1 wins by playing rock" to the page, for example.√

 - Write a class to represent the player.
-The player will have a name and their choice (rock/paper/scissors).
+The player will have a name and their choice (rock/paper/scissors).√

 - Write a game class that has a function that takes in the 2 players and compares their choices and returns the winning player.
 If it is a draw the player should be `None` type.